 I read a post the other day saying how home education can save a lot of money over the school age years.
 Not having to buy school uniform, no expensive school trips to pay for, no asks from the school for PTA funding etc. I commented saying I didn’t think it was like for like comparison, and that home education would have its own costs.
 Plus of course, if your child suits school and you believe in schools for education, then there’s so many more benefits to being in school which can be a lot harder to come by with child-led home ed.

 But school can be expensive.
-I went to private school for 6th form, and while the main uniform was quite easy to get hold of from any shop for the girls, for PE kit it was around £250 because of all the variations you needed with house colours for matches.
+I went to private school for 6th form, and while the main uniform was quite easy to get hold of from any shop for the girls, for PE kit it was a few hundred pounds because of all the variations you needed with house colours for matches.
 N’s primary school has logo tops but the prices aren’t too bad compared to some I’ve heard quoted, and they’ve been lasting us over a year each size.
 For the number of wears they get we don’t do too badly with them for the price we pay.

 But many people want to get the best value out of their school days.
 I thought a (partially tongue in cheek) look at getting better value from school might be in order.